Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Results

-The results are shown in terms of the \ac{rmse} and \ac{ecdf} by numerical simulation with $100$ realizations.
+The results are shown in terms of the \ac{rmse} and \ac{ecdf} over $100$ simulation runs.
 The \ac{rmse} of the estimated device position is calculated by $e_{n}^{\text{RMSE}}~=~\sqrt{\E{\norm{\hat{\bm{m}}^{\text{MMSE}}_n -\bm{m}_n}{2}}}$.
 The \ac{rmse} values are averaged over all $100$ realizations, while the \ac{ecdf} of the \ac{rmse} is also averaged over all time steps.
 The \ac{crlb} is calculated as a performance baseline on the position error variance considering all direct LOS links in active measurements of all $J$ anchors at a single time step $n$\cite{WitrisalJWCOML2016}.
-We provide the corresponding \ac{pcrlb} that additionally considering the information provided by the state transition model of the agent state $\V{x}_n$\cite{Tichavsky1998}\cite[Sec.~VIII.D]{Venus2024}.
-More specifically, the ``P-CRLB*" is calculated by assuming direct LOS paths in active measurements of all anchors are always available at all time $n$, while for ``P-CRLB" the visibility of direct LOS paths in active measurements is varying with the blockage in the trajectory according to the description in \ref{sec:synthetic_setup} and \ref{sec:evaluation_real_meas}.
+We provide the corresponding \ac{pcrlb} that additionally considering the information provided by the state transition model of the agent state $\V{x}_n$\cite{Tichavsky1998}. {Detailed derivation of the \ac{pcrlb} can be found in \cite[Eqs.
+(32)-(33)]{Venus2024}}. {Specifically, the P-CRLB* is calculated by assuming direct LOS paths that are always available at all time $n$ in active measurements of all anchors, regardless of the actual OLOS periods along the trajectory.
+It quantifies the achievable accuracy if LOS information were never lost.
+In contrast, P-CRLB accounts for the actual visibility of LOS paths, i.e., the LOS availability varies according to the blockage conditions as described in Sec.~\ref{sec:synthetic_setup} and Sec.~\ref{sec:evaluation_real_meas}.
+During OLOS, the Fisher information contributed by direct paths is removed, so the bound becomes looser.} {Note that the \ac{pcrlb} accounts for \ac{los} measurements only.
+In practice, the particle-based estimators exploit additional information from active and passive scattering components that are not captured in the Fisher information calculation.
+As a result, the estimator \ac{rmse} occasionally drops slightly below the bound, which does not violate the \ac{pcrlb} principle but reflects a modeling mismatch between the bound and the estimator.}